NRS Vibe Review

 While there are much burlier shoes out there now for canyoneering, we can't help but mention the Vibe's resemblance to the venerable Dunlop Volley, an old favorite of Australian Canyoneers.
 Our testing period wasn't long enough to push the rubber rand and Cordura to failure, but we wouldn't be surprised if they held up alright in some rough conditions.

-Similar to many NRS products, these are a great pair of shoes for a bargain price.
+A kayaking shoe that looks very much like a skate shoe, the NRS Vibe provides decent comfort, traction, and versatility.
+While failing to rise to the top in any particular aspect of our testing, they proved to be an excellent all-arounder — working well for whitewater boating or walking along a river as well as just hanging out.
+Like many NRS products, these are a great pair of shoes for a bargain price.
 They miss the mark in a few key areas compared to slightly higher-priced shoes but still provide a great deal for a versatile water shoe.
 If you're looking for a shoe purely for whitewater boating, you can find higher-performing booties for a lower price.
 However, we think the versatility of these shoes will get you much more use out of them and is worth the slightly higher cost.